ggorlen/rene/README.md

 There are two function calls that make 1-indexed arrays:
 - `array_of_zeros(*dimensions)` (alias: `table_of_zeros`): although this array is zero-initialized, it's a very good idea to write loops to initialize it explicitly.
 - `array_from_iterable(it)`: converts an iterable to a 1-indexable iterable.
 You won't need to call this.
-The transpiler will insert calls for you on any `Array` parameters to make them 1-indexed NumPy arrays.
-Currently, Rene doesn't generate code to stop you from illegally hitting index 0 on these parameters since it's the same structure as your arrays/tables, so take care.
+The transpiler will insert calls for you on any `Array` parameters to make them 1-indexable NumPy arrays.
+Currently, Rene doesn't generate code to stop you from illegally accessing index 0 on these parameters since it's the same structure as your arrays/tables, so take care.

-Rene does support plain strings but they're not 1-indexed.
-You could call `s = array_from_iterable(s)` but strings are mainly available for debugging messages rather than DP logic.
+Rene does support strings but they're not 1-indexed.
+You could call `s = array_from_iterable(s)`, but strings are mainly available for debugging messages rather than DP logic.
+Use an `Array` parameter if your function receives a string.

 ## Usage